-All the words to describe your “why” that can’t just live tucked on a shelf somewhere in your brain—they need to go on paper, as part of the “mood board” for your words, as I call it: your brand positioning and a big part of that is your core values.
+All the words to describe your “why” that can’t just live tucked on a shelf somewhere in your brain—they need to go on paper, as part of the “mood board” for your words.

-Today, we’ll be unpacking this part of the brand message you need to have in place before you write a website that converts.
+In this post, I’m unpacking this part of the brand message you need to have in place before you write conversion copy for your website.

 - What exactly the whole “brand positioning” thing IS